jonsafari/llama-zenity/README.md

 ## Overview

 Llama-Zenity is a simple graphical interface to launch Llama.cpp .
-It only asks which model you want to use, the temperature, and the number of GPU layers.
+It asks a minimal number of questions.

 ## Linux Installation